The popular game "Matagi" started in Kitaakita City! [Akita Prefecture]

 - access:

-- Railway/Transfer from Akita Nairiku Jukan Railway Ani Matagi Station
+- Train: Pick-up service from Akita Nairiku Jukan Railway Ani Matagi Station

-- Car: Approximately 2 hours from Morioka IC on the Tohoku Expressway via Ani Kaido (National Route 105)
+- By car: Approximately 2 hours from Morioka IC on the Tohoku Expressway via Ani Kaido (National Route 105)

 Google Map

-Bears were an important source of food and funding for Matagi.
-"Kumakumaen" is a facility where you can observe Asian black bears living in Honshu and brown bears living in Hokkaido.
-You can feed food on sale to Asiatic black bears, and for a limited time, you can even experience interacting with cubs.
+Bears were an important source of food and income for Matagi hunters.
+Kumakuma Park is a facility where you can observe Asiatic black bears that live in Honshu and brown bears that live in Hokkaido.
+You can feed the Asiatic black bears food that is on sale, and for a limited time, you can also experience interacting with baby bears.

 Kumakumaen <Information>